Collections

 method so that your updates go through the Ingestion pipeline and preserve your collection data.

-- In the Algolia Dashboard, go to Search > Enhance > Collections and select Indexing Guidelines.
+- In the Algolia dashboard, open the Collections page and select Indexing Guidelines.

 pushTask